 Charvat graduated from Utica College with a dual bachelor’s degree major in Journalism and Public Relations.

 Jerome Mendóza Dayao, DNP, MS, RN, NEA-BC, CCRN-K

-Dr. Dayao comes to us from Seattle, Washington, where he served as the Senior Associate Administrator of Patient Care Services and Chief Nursing Officer at the 413-bed, UW Medicine Harborview Medical Center.
-As CNO, he was responsible for leading more than 2,000 nurses and allied health professionals.
-He has also held nurse executive positions at Arrowhead Regional Medical Center (ARMC), a 456-bed, public teaching hospital, Cedars-Sinai Medical Center, Ronald Reagan UCLA Medical Center and Long Beach Memorial Medical Center.
-Dr. Dayao is clinically trained as a cardiac-vascular nurse specializing in the care of heart failure and heart transplant patients.
+Dr. Dayao comes to us from Seattle, Washington, where he served as the Senior Associate Administrator of Patient Care Services and Chief Nursing Officer at the 413-bed, UW Medicine Harborview Medical Center, a level 1 trauma center.
+As CNO, he led more than 2,000 nurses and allied health professionals.
+He has also held nurse executive and staff positions at Arrowhead Regional Medical Center (ARMC), a 456-bed, public teaching hospital, Cedars-Sinai Medical Center, Ronald Reagan UCLA Medical Center, and Long Beach Memorial Medical Center.
+Dr. Dayao is clinically trained as a cardiac-vascular nurse specializing in caring for heart failure and heart transplant patients.

 Kent Hall, MD